maxgoren/mgclex/README.md

     2) in lex_rules.h we specify the regular expression patterns used to match each symbol declared in the TKSymbol enum to a lexeme appearing in the input

+ Once this is complete running:

+	make && mgclex mylexer.h

+Will output a header file, mylexer.h, which contains your DFA's transition matrix and accept table.
+The file "matrix_lex_ex.c" in the example folder demonstrates using the generated header to impelement a maximal-munch tokenizer.